Category Archives: 2018 Films

 One Small Step-2018 (USA/China)

-Over the years she is determined to become an astronaut and while she loves her father, she oftentimes takes him for granted.
+Over the years, she has been determined to become an astronaut.
+While she loves her father, she often takes him for granted.
 She is denied admission into a prestigious school and, depressed, gives up her dream.

 The short champions energy and a never-give-up attitude.
 Grade: A-